nswdpc/silverstripe-inline-linker/README.md

 ## Installation

-The recommended way of installing this module is via [composer](https://getcomposer.org/download/)
+The only supported way of installing this module is via [composer](https://getcomposer.org/download/)

 ```shell
 composer require nswdpc/silverstripe-inline-linker
 ```

-> Remember to add a repository entry in composer.json to load this module, currently.

 ## License